-This pathbreaking book focusses on perceptions of ’self’ and ’other’ in Europe, the Middle East and North Africa from a gendered perspective.
-It deals with anti-LGBTQI as well as LGBTQI-friendly aspects of modern culture and politics in countries within these regions, focussing on the functions such discursive markers play in nationalist and racist imageries, in discourses legitimizing class differences from the 19th century to the present day, including globalized discourses in the context of 9/11 and its aftermath.
+This pathbreaking book focuses on perceptions of "self" and "other" in Europe, the Middle East and North Africa from a gendered perspective.
+It deals with anti-LGBTQI as well as LGBTQI-friendly aspects of modern culture and politics in countries within these regions, focusing on the functions such discursive markers play in nationalist and racist imageries, in discourses legitimizing class differences from the nineteenth century to the present day, including globalized discourses in the context of 9/11 and its aftermath.
 It shows that discourses on sexuality and gendered performances in everyday life often undermine the stability of such binary constructions, as they point to the multiplicity, ambivalence and the indeterminate character of individual and collective identities under conditions of modernity.
-Addressing contemporary identity politics both in a wider historical context and within a transregional comparative framework thus helps to discern differences and similarities between different world regions and serves to dislocate essentialised notions of cultural differences based on gender and sex.
+Addressing contemporary identity politics both in a wider historical context and within a transregional comparative framework thus helps to discern differences and similarities between different world regions and serves to dislocate essentialized notions of cultural differences based on gender and sex.
 This book will appeal to those with an interest in Political Sociology, Gender Studies, and Globalisation.

 Part 1: Europe

 1. A Post-Progressive Nation: Homophobia, Islam, and the New Social Question in the Netherlands (Paul Mepschen)

 2. Becoming Family: Orientalism, Homonormativity and Queer Asylum in Norway (Deniz Akin and Stine Helena Bang Svendsen)

 3. Homophobia as Identity Politics and a Tool for Political Manipulation in the Former Yugoslavia (Hana Copic)

 4. Contemporary Art versus Homophobia: Selected Eastern European Cases (Pawel Leszkowicz)